hvanmegen/black-screen-utility/README.md

 ### Clock overlay
 Toggle via right-click menu:
-- Show Time
-  - slide-transition
-  - fade-transition
-  - show-seconds
+- **Show Time**

-All active states appear **bold**.
+  - **slide-transition** (59 s ease-in/ease-out positional movement)
+  - **fade-transition** (fade-out at :59, fade-in at :00)
+  - **show-seconds** (toggle HH:MM vs HH:MM:SS)

+Active items are **bold**.
+Transition options appear only when the timer is enabled.

 ### Fullscreen
-Three ways:
-- Doubleclick anywhere
+- Double-click anywhere
 - Right-click → Toggle Fullscreen
-- Press **F11**

-Fullscreen is not saved because browsers do not expose fullscreen exit events consistently and users often toggle it manually.
+- Or use F11

+Fullscreen is intentionally **not persisted**.

 ### Persistence
-Saved in `localStorage`:
+Settings saved in `localStorage`:
-- `timerActive`
-- `transitionMode`
-- `showSeconds`
+- Whether the timer is active
+- Current transition mode (`none`, `slide`, `fade`)
+- Whether seconds are shown

 Not saved:
-- fullscreen mode
+- Fullscreen state

+### NoSleep.js
+The page loads `nosleep.min.js` from the local directory.
+This can prevent monitor sleep after the first user interaction if enabled.

 ---

-## NoSleep.js
-A local copy (`nosleep.min.js`) is loaded from the project root.
-This prevents the machine from turning off the screen while the tool is open.

----

 ## SEO
-The `<head>` section includes:
+The `<head>` block includes:
-- meta description
+- description
 - keywords
 - canonical URL
 - OpenGraph metadata
-- responsive viewport
+- viewport settings

-This allows Google to index the page.
+This allows the project to be indexed properly by search engines.

 ---

 ## Installation
-Clone the repo and deploy to your webserver:
+Clone the repository and deploy the three files:

 ```
 index.html
 nosleep.min.js
-README.md
+PROMPT.md
 LICENSE
 ```

-Ensure correct MIME types for `.html` and `.js`.
+Place these on any static web server.

 ---

 ## Notes
-The page is designed to be extremely dark and stable, avoiding:
+The tool is intentionally extremely dark and stable to avoid:
-- local-dimming pulses
-- OLED brightness pumping
+- brightness shifts
+- local dimming fluctuations
-- distracting UI changes
+- distracting motion

-**slide-transition** is best for LCD backlit panels.
+Use **slide-transition** for LCD/backlit panels.
-**fade-transition** is acceptable for OLED panels.
+Use **fade-transition** for OLED panels.

 ---

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for full text.
+MIT License — see `LICENSE` for details.